 Contact a Raleigh Violent Crimes Lawyer

 At McCoppin & Associates, Attorneys at Law, P.A., we provide an aggressive defense for people charged with crimes of violence.
 We understand how the prosecution handles these cases, and we know the defense tactics and arguments that are most effective.
-Don’t leave your future in the hands of just any attorney; contact a Raleigh criminal defense attorney today at 919-481-0011 to schedule a free initial consultation to discuss your case.
+Don’t leave your future in the hands of just any attorney; contact a Raleigh criminal lawyer today at 919-481-0011 to schedule a free initial consultation to discuss your case.
 Hablamos español.

 Theft, Larceny, Embezzlement Defense Attorney